BitMind-AI/gpu-validator-docker/README.md

 ```

 ### Explanation of Key Variables:
-- **NETUID**: Your Network User ID, options are `34` (for mainnet) and `168`.
+- **NETUID**: Subnet uid, options are `34` (for finney) and `168` (for test).
 - **SUBTENSOR_NETWORK**: Network name, options include `finney` (mainnet), `test`, or `local`.
 - **SUBTENSOR_CHAIN_ENDPOINT**: The WebSocket endpoint to connect to.
-Default is for the Finney mainnet.
-- **VALIDATOR_AXON_PORT**: The port used by the validator service, default is `8092`.
+- **VALIDATOR_AXON_PORT**: The port used by the validator service.
 - **WANDB_API_KEY**: Your Weights & Biases API key for experiment tracking.
-- **HUGGING_FACE_TOKEN**: Your Hugging Face token for accessing model APIs.
+- **HUGGING_FACE_TOKEN**: Your Hugging Face token for accessing models.
 - **COLDKEY_ADDRESS**: Your wallet coldkey address.
 - **HOTKEY_MNEMONIC**: The mnemonic phrase for regenerating your wallet hotkey.

 ## Step 2: Modify Dockerfile to Fit Your Machine Setup

 The base image in the Dockerfile can be changed depending on your host machine’s configuration.
-When choosing the base image, **make sure to use the one with the `cudnn-devel` tag** for proper cuDNN support in development.
+When choosing the base image, **make sure to use one with the `cudnn-devel` tag** for proper cuDNN support and development headers, and ensure it is based on Ubuntu for compatibility.
 You can find appropriate CUDA base images from the [NVIDIA NGC Container Catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda/tags).

 ### Example Modification: